cmusv/pysheetgrader-core/README.md

 ### 4. Copy configuration file (teacher)

-In the `vocareum_scripts` folder, there's a folder named `assignments`.
+In the `vocareum_scripts` folder, there's a folder named `shared_asnlib`.
 Please copy the folder's contents to the `asnlib` folder in the workspace.

 ### 5. Configure assignment variables (teacher)